marekrei/semsim/README.md

 For example:

-	java -cp bin:lib/trove.jar:lib/semgraph.jar sem.run.MostSimilar mymodel cosine 5 5 man_NN1
+	java -cp semsim-0.1.jar:lib/trove-3.0.2.jar:semgraph-0.3.jar sem.run.MostSimilar mymodel cosine 5 5 man_NN1

 	man_NN1	1.0
-	lady_NN1        0.45743573727142745
+	lady_NN1	0.3020134423952073
-	subject_NN1     0.352170789541605
+	woman_NN1	0.29328699273666575
-	people_NN       0.3359860811454337
+	people_NN	0.27926840361596206
-	woman_NN1       0.2907688844912349
+	subject_NN1	0.2664863271668703

 This loads the SemModel prefixed by 'mymodel' and find words that are most similar to man_NN1, using cosine similarity.
-Frequencylimit sets the minimum frequency of a candidate word - in this case, words that occurred less than 4 times were not considered at all.
+Frequencylimit sets the minimum frequency of a candidate word - in this case, words that occurred less than 5 times were not considered at all.
 Resultlimit sets the number of results to return.
 This can also be run in a loop without terminating, by omitting the last argument:

 	java -cp bin:lib/trove.jar:lib/semgraph.jar sem.run.MostSimilar mymodel cosine 5 5

-Apart from these cases, the library can be included into your code and used in much more flexible ways.
+In addition to these cases, the library can be included into your code and used in much more flexible ways.
 Take a look at sem.examples.SemSimExample to see how the classes can be used:

 			// First, let's build the model